You have 2 different images that you can upload in your auction settings for your Event Home Page and auction presence in the app. These are:

 Your banner image has a unique dimension of 1140px1140x wide by 280px tall (a 4:1 aspect ratio approx).
 If you don't have any idea how to create this, here is a trick you can try.
 Find an image (you are authorized to use) on Google Images or in your photo library.
 Make sure you find an image that is much larger than 1140px wide.
 Our suggestion is to tap on 'tools' in the Google Images search results page and then find a Size that is larger than 2MP.

 This will find you an image that is larger than you need.
 Then you can upload this image into Handbid.
 Once uploaded you can crop it to show the portion of the photo you want as your banner (see below).

 Otherwise, if you are comfortable formatting your own banner.
-You can create a new banner in a tool like Adobe Photoshop.
+You can create a new banner in a tool like Adobe Photoshop or GIMP.
 Just set the dimensions to 1140x280 at 72ppi (pixels per inch).
 That should do it!

 If you want to drill down on this, you can read this article on How to make your auction images look good!

 For some inspiration, here are some banners our customers have recently created